 While a few kettlebells or dumbbells will definitely expand the number of exercises available to you, your body weight alone provides incredibly effective resistance.

 To be clear, HIIT isn’t generally something beginners should jump into right away.

 If you’re just beginning your fitness journey, work your way up to HIIT to avoid burnout and injury.

-But once you’re ready for HIIT, you’ll find plenty of options on Beachbody On Demand, including these:
+But once you’re ready for HIIT, you’ll find plenty of options on BODi, including these:

 Is 20 minutes per day of exercise enough?
 It is with Transform :20, a high-intensity, six-week fitness program from Shaun T.

 The only equipment you’ll need is a step — and no, this is nothing like old-school step class.

 An efficient four-days-a-week program, LIIFT4 combines classic weightlifting and calorie-burning high-intensity interval training.

 The 100 workouts in Jericho McMatthew’s program feature different types of training, including HIIT, cardio, strength training, mobility, and more.